 The Gold Star Mothers was formed after the end of World War I to memorialize the sacrifices made by their children during the conflict, and in 1936 President Franklin D. Roosevelt set the last Sunday of September as Gold Star Mothers Day.
 Today, among its other missions, the organization works to perpetuate the memories of those lost in any war of which the United States is a part, and works to assist veterans and their kin in receiving benefits due them through the Department of Veterans Affairs.

-Page 2 of 2 - The organization recognizes the sacrifices of Gold Star families with two lapel pins: one to recognize the families of those killed in combat or through acts of terrorism, the other to honor those whose lives were lost during non-combat service while on active duty.
+The organization recognizes the sacrifices of Gold Star families with two lapel pins: one to recognize the families of those killed in combat or through acts of terrorism, the other to honor those whose lives were lost during non-combat service while on active duty.